edgedb/edgedb/docs/intro/projects.rst

 ^^^^^^^^^

 An instance can be unlinked from a project.
 This leaves the instance running but effectively "uninitializes" the project.
-The ``edgedb.toml`` and ``dbschema`` are left untouched.
+The |gel.toml| and ``dbschema`` are left untouched.

 .. code-block:: bash